ZachWatkins/zachwatkins.github.io/articles/comparing-wordpress-and-vitepress-for-developer-blogs/index.md

 [[toc]]

 This year I want to start writing more for my personal website, and I'm pretty sure that it will be easier and faster if I can use my code editor to write articles.
-I also wanted to see how much time it would actually save me to build a custom theme this way.
-I've noticed several differences between WordPress and VitePress that I felt were worth writing about.
+I also want to see how much time it takes to build a custom theme with VitePress.
+I've noticed several differences between it and WordPress that I felt were worth writing about.

 **_I'm not trying to convince anyone to use one framework over the other.
 I'm just sharing my experience and opinions.
 I'm also leaving plenty of opinions out and I may update this article later._**